Assembly Powerpoint, lesson plan and resources

 These LGBTQ+ Voices resources help students aged 11–16 build their understanding of the LGBTQ+ community, explore the contributions of LGBTQ+ Army personnel past and present, and discuss how we can all become better allies to other communities and groups.

-The resources include materials for an assembly and a lesson.
+The resources include materials for an assembly and a lesson which can be used during LGBT History Month or another time.
 The assembly presentation profiles six LGBTQ+ service people who contributed during the First or Second World Wars, asking students to consider their stories and experiences before watching video reflections from current LGBTQ+ Army personnel.

 The lesson builds on some of these themes, expanding students’ knowledge of the key laws that have impacted the LGBTQ+ community and providing case studies of four historical and current LGBTQ+ Army personnel, including WWI soldier Edward Brittain and Deborah Penny, the first trans soldier in the British Army.